Pylons/pyramid/docs/narr/traversal.rst

 *router*, which is just a fancy :term:`WSGI` application.
 At system startup time, the router is configured with a callback known as a :term:`root factory`, supplied by the application developer.
-The root factory is passed the WSGI "environment" (a dictionary) and it is expected to return an object which represents the root of the model graph.
+The root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the model graph.
 All :term:`traversal` will begin at this root object.
 The root object is usually a *mapping* object (such as a Python dictionary).

 .. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` "make_app" function as the value ``None``, a default root factory